sonalikas/Quotes-flutter/README.md

-# flutter_consume_api_bloc
+# Daily Quotes in flutter

-A Flutter project to implement consuming api in bloc pattern.
+A Flutter project to implement api in bloc pattern.

-## Getting Started
+## Getting Start:-

-important - if you are cloning the repo to your desktop, you will need to perform a packages get / pub get to install any dependencies that the project may have.

-Check out flutter how to playlist - All flutter how to in one playlist https://www.youtube.com/watch?v=4oLBxuBjGfI&list=PLj919aSiofd1-8DV9hP4-hOlQWE-yD53h

-A full flutter tutorial to become a flutter hero: https://www.youtube.com/watch?v=A-macK7KAyM&list=PLj919aSiofd0lTnzXt8VKpZQnGi-SogUD&t=0s
+NOTE- if you want to clone this repo so,

+1. just clone the repo.

+open in IDE

+now go in pubspec.yaml file

+2. open terminal or run this command "flutter pub get"

+3. now run other command "flutter run"

+an now your app is running.

+Done :)